Portland 2 Day Itinerary: The Perfect WeekEnd Getaway

 2 Days in Portland: Where to Stay

-With only 2 days in Portland, I recommend staying in a central area so that you can easily visit all of the places in this itinerary.
-Here are a few suggestions for hotels in Portland neighborhoods that are great areas to stay for visiting the city for a weekend.
+With only 2 days in Portland, I recommend staying in a central area so that you can easily visit all of the places in this Portland itinerary.

-Where to Stay in Portland’s Pearl District
+Where to Stay in Downtown Portland: The Pearl District

 Portland’s Pearl District is a great area to stay for this Portland weekend itinerary because you’ll be able to walk to a ton of shops and restaurants, and you’ll also be well-located to venture into other parts of the city.